znerol/podpourri/doc/podpourri.conf.5.rst

    registry running on localhost on port 5000, use the following value:
    ``localhost:5000/``.
 Empty by default.

+.. confvalue:: repo.basedir

+   Base directory of repository hosting service.
+The base directory is removed from the PWD during execution of ``post-receive`` hook.
+Empty by default.

+.. confvalue:: repo.baseurl

+   Public base url of the repository hosting service.
+The base url is prepended after ``repo.basedir`` has been removed to generate the public repo url.
+   Empty by default.

+.. confvalue:: job.method

+   Method used to execute a build job.
+Possible values are ``local`` (the default when empty).

+.. confvalue:: autobuild.schedules

+   List of build schedules.
+Defaults to ``daily weekly``.

 .. confvalue:: autobuild.daily

    Space separated list of branches which should be scheduled for daily